38 Comments

 However, this positivity completely contrasts with the standardized educational model.
 In typical bricks and mortar public schools, children will be constantly dragged through educational experiences that they have little or no interest in.
 For many this can continue to be true through college and even when they are employed.
 In fact after COVID in some workplaces 100% voted to continue to work remotely as they felt that none of the social interactions they had with co-workers or others was in any way positive for them.
 Their work place brought them ZERO joy?
 When public school students are questioned, roughly 70% will reply that they have little if any interest in their schooling.
 Ironically, when they then do engage with something on their phones that they are passionate about they risk having their phones seized.
 Confiscating cell phones seems to me to be a hopelessly misguided short term fix.
 Instead of addressing the lack of engagement in their education, schools are simply choosing to paper over the problem by forcing compliance.
 Is this strategy effective the minute the school day is over or when the students graduate?

-From the positive energy generated by the independent school approach to self-directed learning we then see how these students then can imagine their peers as potential assets in pursuing their own interests.
+From the positive energy generated by the independent school approach to self-directed learning we then see how these students can imagine their peers as potential assets in pursuing their own interests.
 One might even suspect a type of economy could emerge in which students good in math might help out others good in social studies in exchange for reciprocity.
-These exchanges then could lead to sustainable and mutually beneficial social interactions.
+These exchanges could lead to sustainable and mutually beneficial social interactions.
 One can also observe the casual and non-punitive interactions of the staff member with the students in the quoted blog.
 In a public school environment such coffee talk type interaction is unheard of.

 Such social motivations are all too often absent in public schools.
 With highly standardized curriculum and deeply unmotivated students there is then a culture of social disengagement that is so pervasive and entrenched that there is no obvious way to reverse the institutional dysfunction.
 Almost all that is left is to patch up problems (by banning cell phones etc.) while never addressing the deep structural flaws.